mcornick/clilol/docs/index.md

 ![Screenshot](clilol.gif "Screenshot")

-Please see the links in the navigation menu to the left to learn about all the different commands provided by clilol.
+Please see the Commands tab in the navigation menu to learn about all the different commands provided by clilol.

 ## Installation